alphagov/govuk-developer-docs/source/manual/add-deployment-dashboard.html.md

 Any new partials or dashboards should be tested on Integration with multiple applications.

-It is also possible to test that the puppet generates the dashboard JSON you expect by spinning up a `graphite-1.management` vm.
+It is also possible to test that the Puppet generates the dashboard JSON you expect by spinning up a `graphite-1.management` vm.

 `vagrant up graphite-1.management` from inside the `govuk-puppet` repo.
 You will need to run `vagrant provision` whenever you make changes to your local dashboard in order for them to be picked up by the virtual machine.